');

 About Milford, NH

-Milford is a small community in New Hampshire with a population of 8,857 residents.
-The median household income is $81,042 per year, which is above the national average.
-The median age in Milford is 38.9 years.
+Milford is a small town located in New Hampshire with a population of 8,857 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $81,042 per year, which is 8% above the national median of $75,149.
+The median age of 38.9 years is close to the US median age of 38.9 years.

 How Milford Ranks in New Hampshire